 Staff and Board

 Tracy is a graduate of Florida State University and started her career as a Social Worker.
-She grew up on the West Coast of Florida and has always had a love of marine areas and a passion to help protect natural resources.
+She grew up on the West Coast of Florida and has always had a love of marine areas and a passion to help preserve and protect natural resources.
 After moving to California in 1999, she discovered the Monterey Peninsula and in 2005 made it her home.
-She lives in Carmel with her two school aged daughters.
-Contact Tracy at 866-338-7227 extension 107 or firstname.lastname@example.org.
+She joined the Point Lobos Foundation staff in 2012 and has spent the last several years dedicated to supporting the organization's mission.
+Contact Tracy at 866-338-7227 extension 107 or email@example.com.

 Reg is a former editor of The Herald who had a 45-year career in journalism and in retirement still writes a nationally syndicated column for the Pittsburgh (Pa.)
 Post-Gazette.
 Born in Singapore, where his father headed the Reuters news agency, Reg grew up in Australia, where he started as a cub reporter for the Courier-Mail in Brisbane.
 After service in the Australian Army in Vietnam, he moved to England and worked at The Times of London.
 After he married his American wife Priscilla in 1976, he moved to Pittsburgh and joined the Post-Gazette.
 Reg was the Herald editor from 1988 to 1993 and returned to Pittsburgh after the Herald was sold.
 He was the Post-Gazette's deputy editorial page editor when he retired from full-time journalism at the end of 2014.
 He moved back to this area in March 2015 and is now a Point Lobos docent and member of the foundation.
 Reg can be reached at firstname.lastname@example.org.